AFUL Dawn-X VS BGVP Solomon

 Home Ranking Compare IEMs

 AFUL Dawn-X and BGVP Solomon use 1DD+8BA+4EST+1BC and 2DD+3BA+2EST+2BC driver setups respectively.
 AFUL Dawn-X costs $1,299 while BGVP Solomon costs $1,299.
-AFUL Dawn-X holds a slight 0.1-point edge in reviewer scores (8.5 vs 8.5).
-AFUL Dawn-X has better mids with a 0.6-point edge, AFUL Dawn-X has better treble with a 0.8-point edge, BGVP Solomon has significantly better dynamics with a 1-point edge and BGVP Solomon has slightly better imaging with a 0.4-point edge.
+AFUL Dawn-X holds a slight 0.1-point edge in reviewer scores (8.7 vs 8.7).
+AFUL Dawn-X has better mids with a 0.9-point edge, AFUL Dawn-X has better treble with a 0.9-point edge, BGVP Solomon has better dynamics with a 0.5-point edge, AFUL Dawn-X has better details with a 0.5-point edge and AFUL Dawn-X has slightly better imaging with a 0.3-point edge.

 Insights